smfang/adminagent/evaluation/evaluation-plans/glm-evaluation-plan.md

 ## Our Evaluation Scope

-We fill the gap that Artificial Analysis does not cover.
-This is the **safety and security evaluation layer** for agentic AI systems.

 ### Phase 1: Tool Guard Probing (Week 1)
 **Objective:** Test GLM's tool execution boundaries (AutoGLM tool-use system)